iainmck/skeuomorphic-audio-recorder/README.md

 # Skeuomorphic / Realistic Audio Device

 This is a SwiftUI implementation of a realistic-looking device with metal, rubber, and glass components.
 Intended for use in iOS apps.
-The device is completely functional.
+The buttons, display, microphone are all functional.

 <img src="demo2.PNG" alt="demo image" width="400"/>